ldn-softdev/jtc/User Guide.md

 `true` if there at least 1 child, or `false` otherwise:

 We can do it in steps:
-1. let's get to the `name` first and memorize those:
+1. let's get to the `name`s first and memorize those:
 ```
 bash $ <ab.json jtc -x'[0][:][name]<name>v'
 "John"